ZenMagick/ZenMagick/plugins/googleStoreLocator/Readme.txt

 ============
 The URL for the store locator is index.php?main_page=store_locator

-The default view used is views/store_locator.php in the plugin folder.
+The default view used is store_locator.php in the plugin folder.
 To customize, just copy it into your theme's views folder and edit.

 NOTE: The "locator_map" id on the map div is required for the map to load.
 Everything else may be customized.